AArch64 shared memory synchronization

 because they are separated by a sequence point.
 Because “sequenced before” is

-, because it’s “sequenced before” p = buf
+and getchar, because it’s “sequenced before” p = buf, and, in turn,

 determined, so it demonstraints that the relation is not total, but in fact